replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 # Restoring from Backups

-This topic describes how to restore full and partial backups from the kots CLI, and how to restore a partial backup (application only) from the Replicated admin console.
+This topic describes how to restore any type of backup from the kots CLI, and how to restore a partial backup (application only) from the Replicated admin console.

 Backups can be restored to healthy or unhealthy clusters, or brand new clusters.